Hosted by Jonathan Wojcik

 Squirming Underground - By James B. Davis - "The cave reeked of bile, gore, and the vinegar scented syrup on the floor.

-Sun God - By John Vallone - "My attendants flock around me, whispering in tongues - strange tongues, or perhaps familiar."
+Sun God - By Irene Vallone - "My attendants flock around me, whispering in tongues - strange tongues, or perhaps familiar."

 A Synopsis of David Cronenberg's Neuromancer - By Erika Bachman - "David Cronenberg’s Neuromancer has always been a fascinating cinematic anomaly, although most students will remember it only for the infamous lawsuit that Cronenberg became embroiled in and eventually devastated by."